 Every Davison County employee is responsible for reporting accidents as soon as possible.
-Every accident, regardless of the outcome, shall be reported in accordance with the following quidelines:
+Every accident, regardless of the outcome, should be reported in accordance with the following guidelines:

-NEAR MISSES: Employees should report near misses in writing to their supervisor.
-Remember that a near miss represents an opportunity - to identify a hazard without the pain of someone getting injured.
+NEAR MISSES: Employees should report near misses to their Supervisor.
+Remember that a near miss represents an opportunity to identify a hazard without the pain of someone getting injured.
 Near miss reporting is crucial to the success of our accident prevention efforts and our safety program.

-FIRST AID INJURIES/MEDICAL TREATMENT INJURIES: For minor or major injuries, fill out the "SD Employer's First Report of Injury" form (for Workmen's Comp) and the "Employee's Report of Injury" Form (for the Safety Committee) and turn in to your supervisor.
-We need to track even minor cuts and scrapes carefully - in case they turn into more serious cases later, and to help identify potential hazards.
+FIRST AID INJURIES/MEDICAL TREATMENT INJURIES: For minor or major injuries, fill out the "SD Employer's First Report of Injury" form (for Workmen's Comp) We need to track even minor cuts and scrapes carefully - in case they turn into more serious cases later, and to help identify potential hazards.

-PROPERTY DAMAGE: If you are involved in an accident that causes any property damage or vehicle damage, notify your supervisor as soon as possible and fill out the appropriate SDPAA claim forms for the Auditor.
+PROPERTY DAMAGE: If you are involved in an accident that causes any property damage or vehicle damage, notify your Supervisor as soon as possible and fill out the appropriate SDPAA claim forms for HR.

 Immediate Supervisors will secure the accident scene if necessary and interview those involved to establish the facts of the incident.
-Complete the First Report of Injury (for Workmen's Comp) and the Supervisor's Accident Investigation form (for the Safety Committee) and turn in to the Auditor's office within three days.
+Complete the First Report of Injury (for Workmen's Comp) and the Supervisor's Accident Investigation form (for the Safety Committee) and turn in to the HR office within three days.
 Remember - everyone's participation in this stage of the investigation is crucial to finding and assisting in elimination the causes of the accident.

-The Safety Committee and any other applicable sources will review the facts of the event and make recommendations for corrective action.
+The Safety Committee and any other applicable sources should review the facts of the event and make recommendations for corrective action.
 Injured or involved parties are encouraged to participate in the review if they desire.

 It is important to remember that not every accident investigated will result in major changes to our system.
-As we continually strive to improve all aspects of our work processes, the safety personnel and management will track accident/incident causes and determine the best options for eliminating hazards.
+As we continually strive to improve our work processes, the safety personnel and management should track accident/incident causes and determine the best options for eliminating hazards.

 There are two SD worker's compensation statutes that deal with employee safety and compensability.
 The first statute reinforces the responsibility of employees to be fit for duty, to wear and use safety appliances provided by the employer and perform duties as required by statute.
 More importantly, it states that the burden of proof rests with the employer.
-This reinforces the importance of supervisors enforcing safety rules and making sure they document any violations of those rules.
+This reinforces the importance of Supervisors enforcing safety rules and making sure they document any violations of those rules.
 The second statute also reinforces that employees need to follow reasonable regulations adopted by the employer.
 Equally important, it requires employers to post or bring to the attention of employees what those reasonable regulations are.